 Dental implants are the most discussed and studied topic in dentistry in recent years.
-It is a reliable application and the implants are being the most suitable alternative to natural teeth so, dental implants have been a standart treatment.
+It is a reliable procedure and the implants are being the most suitable alternative to natural teeth so, dental implants have been a standart treatment.

 Dental implants are artificial tooth roots, usually made of titanium or titanium compounds, placed in the jawbone to replace the missing teeth in the mouth.